 Setting Down Roots

 At the age of 17, Mr Yeah left his hometown to seek better opportunities in Singapore and found a job as an office boy in a Chinese medicine hall.
-When his employer had business discussions with his friends, he would listen in and learn about business while serving tea to them.

 Entering the Jewellery Industry & His Entrepreneurial Start

 Mr Yeah joined the jewellery industry through a friend’s referral to work in a jewellery store.
 That experience ignited his interest and love for jewellery, and he began to hone his skills and expertise in this field.

 10 years later, Mr Yeah decided to take a leap of faith to start his own jewellery business by borrowing a capital of $10,000 and opened a small factory to produce gold jewellery.